-When there are multiple mechanical units, it is used to switch the mechanical unit currently manually controlled by the controller (refer to Figure 4-3 and Figure 4-4).
+When there are multiple mechanical units(Each manipulator, positioner, conveyor belt, etc. configured in the system can be used as a mechanical unit), it is used to switch the mechanical unit currently manually controlled by the controller (refer to Figure 4-3 and Figure 4-4).
 For the specific setting method, please refer to the "Multi-machine Linkage Operation Manual".